jtc42/unicornpi-server/README.md

 # unicornpi-server
-Pi-side codebase for Unicorn HAT remote control.
+Pi-side codebase for [Pimoroni Unicorn HAT](https://shop.pimoroni.com/products/unicorn-hat) remote control.

 A blog post detailing the basic functionality can be found [here](https://medium.com/@jtcollins).
 I suggest reading this first to get an idea of what to expect.